 Our Corporate Governance Report includes an introduction from our Chairman, information about our Directors and how they contribute to the long-term sustainable success of the Company, our key Board activities in the year and those planned for the year ahead, and how our governance arrangements benchmark against the UK Corporate Governance Code.
-We have also set out the ways in which we adapted to the COVID-19 pandemic, how we engage and foster relationships with our stakeholders (and how this engagement has influenced Board discussions and decision-making) and, how our Directors have discharged their duty under section 172(1) of the Companies Act 2006.
+We have also set out the ways in which we engage and foster relationships with our key stakeholders (and how this engagement has influenced Board discussions and decision-making) and how our Directors have discharged their duty under section 172(1) of the Companies Act 2006.
 View the Schedule of Matters Reserved for the Board.
 Read on to see the most recent Corporate Governance Report.

 The recruitment of talented individuals to the Board and senior management team ensures we can remain competitive.
 Our Nominations Committee (a sub-committee of the Board) leads the process for appointments to the Board and senior management positions, ensures plans are in place for the orderly succession to both the Board and senior management positions, and oversees the development of a diverse pipeline for succession.
 View the Terms of Reference of the Nominations Committee.
 Read on to see the Nominations Committee’s most recent report.